galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 {: .question}

-## Counting the number of SNPs per exon
+## Count the number of SNPs per exon

 Since each line in our file represents a single overlap between SNP and exon, we can find the total number of SNPs in an exon, simply by counting the number of lines that have the same exon ID.
 However, to be more "proper" we will instead count the number of unique SNP IDs per exon.
 So let's do this for all the exons in our file: